 Here are a few steps you will need to follow to get the upgrade.

-- Contact an approved supplier.
+- Contact approved suppliers.
 They will be able to check your eligibility and provide you with a quote.
-It’s a good idea to request quotes from more than one supplier, to ensure you’re getting the best energy savings.
+It’s a good idea to request quotes from more than one supplier.
+This will ensure you’re getting the best deal and product for your needs.
+Suppliers work independently and choose which areas they operate in and what products and services they can offer.

 - Choose a pool pump that best suits your needs.
 Your supplier can help you by showing you the different options available that work with your pool.